High Holidays: What to Expect

 Children

 We would love to see your children at our services!
-Unfortunately, we cannot let your children run around unsupervised, so please accompany them if they wish to go to the playground (evening services only) or to the bathroom.
-We are unfortunately not able to provide online options for our children's programs.
+We cannot let your children run around unsupervised, so please accompany them if they wish to go to the playground (evening services only) or to the bathroom.
+Older children and teens can sit in the library if they would like to take a break from services.
 Make sure to check out our kids' page and register for children's services or youth discussions.

 Parking

-As always, we are not allowed to use the parking lot at the First Unitarian Society anytime before 5:00 p.m. during the week.
-We also cannot use the parking lot on the second day of Rosh Hashanah, which falls on a Sunday.
-You are free to use the parking lot on Erev Rosh Hashanah, the first day of Rosh Hashanah, and Kol Nidrei.
+As always, we are not allowed to use the parking lot at the First Unitarian Society anytime before 5:00 p.m. on weekdays.
 Please respect this rule, even if you see an open space.
 The First Unitarian Society rents these spots to other people.
+You are free to use the parking lot on Erev Rosh Hashanah, Kol Nidrei and *Yom Kippur.

-When you arrive at morning/daytime services on the second day of Rosh Hashanah and Yom Kippur, please park in an alternate parking area on this parking map.
+When you arrive at morning/daytime services on Rosh Hashanah, please park in an alternate parking area on this parking map.
 Do not park in any area designated "No Parking" or "Permit Required Parking" on Marshall Court or in the Waisman Center parking lot before 5:00 p.m. or you will get a ticket.

 Please consider carpooling, biking, walking, or taking the bus if you are able.